-Promoting internationality - treading new paths The Faculty of Mechanical Science and Engineering offers more international double-degree programmes than any other German university.
-Students hungry to gain experience abroad are able to study general and constructional mechanical engineering, production technology or simulation methods of mechanical engineering in Paris and Metz, energy technology in Ostrava or mechanical engineering in Shanghai.
-It is frequently the case that personal biographies diverge from the traditional course - we have adapted to this development and offer mechanical engineering degrees through a correspondence course - as the only university to do so!
-To further facilitate the move to a new city or country, we even enable students to graduate from the Diplom programmes in mechanical engineering, material science or process engineering and natural materials technology with a Bachelor degree after the 6th semester.
+Promoting internationality - treading new paths

+The Faculty of Mechanical Science and Engineering offers more international double-degree programmes than any other German university.
+Students, eager to gain experience abroad, are able to study general and constructional mechanical engineering, production technology or simulation methods of mechanical engineering in Paris and Metz, energy technology in Ostrava or mechanical engineering in Shanghai.
+It is also ever more often the case that personal biographies diverge from the traditional course.
+We have therefore adapted to this development and offer mechanical engineering degrees through a correspondence course - as the only university!
+To facilitate the move to a new city or country, we even enable students to graduate from the Diplom programmes in mechanical engineering, material science or process engineering and natural materials technology with a bachelor's degree after the 6th semester.